Pedro Liriano

-Pedro Antonio Liriano (born October 23, 1980 in Fantino, Dominican Republic) is a former professional baseball starting pitcher.
+Pedro Antonio Liriano (born October 23, 1980) is a former professional baseball starting pitcher.
 He played in Major League Baseball for the Milwaukee Brewers (2004) and Philadelphia Phillies (2005).

 In 2006, Liriano played for the San Francisco Giants' Triple-A affiliate, the Fresno Grizzlies.
 In 2007, he played for the Los Angeles Angels of Anaheim's Triple-A affiliate, the Salt Lake Bees.
 In 28 games (25 starts), he was 4–12 with a 5.59 ERA and 67 strikeouts.
 Liriano played for the Tecolotes de Nuevo Laredo of the Mexican League in 2010.
 He last played in 2014, in the independent Atlantic League.